node-cron/node-cron-site/src/index.md

 🚀 Check out [**Sidequest.js**](https://sidequestjs.com), a distributed job runner for Node.js inspired by Oban and Sidekiq.

 - Supports retries, priorities, schedules, and uniqueness
-- Works with Postgres, MySQL, SQLite, MongoDB, and Redis
+- Works with Postgres, MySQL, SQLite and MongoDB
 - Includes a clean web dashboard for real-time monitoring
 :::